cooperrc/engineering-dynamics/syllabus.md

 #### Note on Participation grade

-The participation grade is based upon your own self assessment of how youadd to our learning community.
+The participation grade is based upon your own self assessment of how you add to our learning community.
 You will fill out 2 forms:

-1. week 7: What is your current assessment?
+1. Halfway: What is your current assessment?
 Why do you feel that way?
 I will help connect you to others if you don't feel engaged
-2. week 14: What is your final assessment?
+2. Final: What is your final assessment?
 How did you participate?
 Ths is your final Participation grade.

 You can add to the class in a number